sean-parent/notebook/better-code-class/02-types.md

 <!-- #endregion -->

 <!-- #region slideshow={"slide_type": "slide"} -->
-- An operation is _operationally safe_ if, when the operation pre-conditions are satisfied, the operation results in objects which are fully formed
+- An operation is _operationally safe_ if, when the operation preconditions are satisfied, the operation results in objects which are fully formed
-- An operation is _operationally unsafe_ if, when the operation pre-conditions are satisfied, the operation may result in an object which is not fully formed
+- An operation is _operationally unsafe_ if, when the operation preconditions are satisfied, the operation may result in an object which is not fully formed
   - From here on, when referring to a _safe_ operation we mean _operationally safe_
 <!-- #endregion -->